-I’m a writer and social worker committed to creative, interdisciplinary work at intersections of mental health, social justice, and spirituality.
-Recently, I’ve completed a dual M.S.W. and M.Div. at the University of North Carolina School of Social Work and Duke Divinity School.
-This training has led me into diverse settings including community mental health, psychiatric hospitals, homeless shelters, and churches.
-Regardless of practice setting, I hope to pursue liberative practices of care that affirm and build up the health, wholeness, and holiness of all people.
+I’m a writer and clinical social worker committed to creative, interdisciplinary work at intersections of mental health, social justice, and spirituality.
+I have a dual M.S.W. and M.Div. from UNC-Chapel Hill School of Social Work and Duke Divinity School.
+This training has led me into experiences with individuals, couples, families, and groups in diverse settings including community mental health, psychiatric hospitals, homeless shelters, and churches.
+Regardless of practice setting, I hope to pursue liberative, inclusive practices of care that affirm and build up the health, wholeness, and holiness of all people.

-TOPICS OF INTEREST: I have broad interests in depression, anxiety, trauma, severe persistent mental illness, eating disorders & body image concerns, guilt & shame, grief & loss, life transitions, gender, and sexuality.
-Informed by my dual clinical and pastoral training, I also have an interest in religious/spiritual concerns, including exploration of one’s feelings toward God (anger? doubt? abandonment? gratitude?) and processing of religious/spiritual trauma.
+TOPICS OF INTEREST: I have broad interests in depression, anxiety, trauma, psychotic disorders, eating disorders & body image concerns, guilt & shame, grief & loss, relationships, life transitions, gender, and sexuality.
+Informed by my dual clinical and pastoral training, I also have an interest in religious/spiritual concerns, including exploration of one’s feelings toward their God/higher power (anger? doubt? abandonment? gratitude?) and processing of religious/spiritual trauma.

 FOR FUN: I love being around friends, family, dogs, laughter, poetry, art, good food, and good conversation.
 (Self-care is crucial.)